 Birds are some of the most difficult and challenging subjects in wildlife photography.
 They are fast, nimble and spend most of their time in the air.

-Heaven forbid that they may sit still for a few seconds so you can align, frame, change the settings and shoot the creature with god-like speed.
+Heaven forbid that they may sit still for a few seconds.
+This would let you align, frame, change the settings and shoot the creature with god-like speed.

-If that image doesn’t work as well as you imagined, could it be the background that is taking away the power of the shot?
+If that image doesn’t work as well as you imagined, could it be the background?
+Perhaps it is taking away the power of the shot?

 Our tip for bird photography is to not forget about the background.
 If it steals the birds’ thunder, the picture will fail as fast as lightning.